Ratings: 'The Voice' Season 20 Premiere Pushes ABC and 'The Bachelor' to 3rd Place

 Also Read: Golden Globes Lose Nearly Two-Thirds of Last Year's TV Audience

+Also Read: Early TV Ratings: Golden Globes on Track to Fall to All-Time Low in Key Demo

-Univision was fourth in ratings with a 0.4/2 and in viewers with 1.4 million.
+Univision was fourth in ratings with a 0.4/2 and in total viewers with 1.4 million.
+The 10 o’clock season finale of telenovela “Dulce Ambición” received a 0.4/3 and 1.4 million total viewers.

 CBS and Telemundo tied for fifth in ratings, both with a 0.3/2.
-CBS was fourth in total viewers with 2.9 million, Telemundo was sixth with 960,000.
+CBS was fourth in total total viewers with 2.9 million, Telemundo was sixth with 960,000 total viewers.

+CBS scheduled all repeats on Monday, airing encores of “The Neghborhood,” “Bob Hearts Abishola,” “All Rise” and “Bull” episodes.

 Tony Maglio